 How to make it: “Blend ½ teaspoon of maca, 100ml almond milk and sprinkle with cinnamon.”

-For more tips, tricks and recipes for a healthier, happier body download our Project Me Part 1 guide, which offers a 12 week fitness programme, helpful hints and tips and seven days worth of recipes nutritional know-how from leading experts.
+For more tips, tricks and recipes for a healthier, happier body download our Project Me guide, which offers a 24 week food and fitness programme, helpful hints and nutritional know-how from leading experts.